 Other methods of reducing negative externalities include the support of charities, such as the Sierra Club, that can be supported by private parties with tax-deductible contributions and by allowing anyone affected by the negative externality to sue its source.
 For instance, the Clean Air Act allows citizens or the EPA to sue polluters.

 However, most negative externalities are widespread, affecting many people, so they cannot be remedied by private parties.
 Instead, governments pass laws to mitigate the effects of negative externalities and have even created separate agencies to deal specifically with the problem.
 For instance, the federal government has the Environmental Protection Agency which promulgates rules to curb pollution and requires polluters to clean up their pollution.
 States also have their own environmental departments.

 The people will be better off if positive externalities are promoted and negative externalities are reduced.
 Since private parties cannot profit from externalities, governments must use laws and taxes to achieve these goals.

-Government intervention can generally be divided into 2 types of actions: command-and-control policies that regulate actions directly and market-based policies that would provide incentives so that the self-interest of the market participants would achieve the socially optimized solution.
+Government intervention can be divided into 2 types of actions: command-and-control policies that regulate actions directly and market-based policies that provide incentives so that the self-interest of the market participants would achieve the socially optimized solution.